38leinaD/imgbooth/README.md

 ![architecture](https://raw.github.com/38leinaD/imgbooth/master/photobox.svg)

 Additionally, the software has a second Web-UI that allows to control the photobox.
 Currently, it allows to change the used camera or language settings.
-It is built as a Web-UI so it can be opened on a photo.
+It is built using JSF so it can be opened on a smartphone to easily control the photobox.

 ## :construction_worker: How I built it
 I built the software as a combination of different technologies I always wanted to try to combine: